Feature

 Every agent is configured through a single settings page.
 No config files, no CLI, no YAML.
 Click the gear icon and everything is right there.

-Name, tagline, and AI model.
-Pick from any configured provider — OpenAI, Anthropic, Ollama, or your own.
+Name, tagline, avatar, and AI model.
+Pick from any configured provider — Anthropic, OpenAI, Google, or Ollama.
 The model dropdown groups by provider so you always know what you're choosing.

 Choose a preset or write a custom SOUL.md.
 The personality defines how the agent speaks, what tone it uses, and what character it has.
 Smithers is dry and competent.
 Your HR agent can be warm and encouraging.
 Your DevOps agent can be terse and precise.